 Reservations are typically free in the restaurant industry, so diners may not be used to putting down a credit card to book a table.
 Customers may be upset about the prospect of a no-show free when you first introduce the policy.
-However, they’ll get used to it over time, especially since no-show fees have grown in popularity because of the COVID-19 pandemic.
+However, they’ll get used to it over time, especially since no-show fees have grown in popularity in the wake of the pandemic.

 If there’s a risk of being charged a fee for not showing up, diners may opt to avoid booking a reservation altogether.
 They may opt for a restaurant that offers a free booking instead.
 Ultimately, you could see fewer reservations with no-show fees in place, but that doesn’t mean that you won’t fill those tables with walk-in guests.